Now Only: Songs

 In the song "Earth" Elverum references "I Will Lay Down My Bones Among the Rocks and Roots" by the Cascadian black metal band Wolves in the Throne Room," The song details Elverum discovering pieces of Castrée's bones in the area where he spread her ashes.
 Elverum was careful with how he portrayed this moment framing it not as gory, gratuitous, or shocking, merely a reflection of the truth.
 It features a grunge style opening reminiscent of his 2008 EP Black Wooden Ceiling Opening and his 2009 album Wind's Poem along with power chords, open hi-hats, finger-picked acoustic guitar and keyboard accompaniment.

 "Two Paintings by Nikolai Astrup" refers to Norwegian painter Nikolai Astrup and his paintings Midsummer Eve Bonfire (ca. 1915) and Foxgloves (ca. 1920).
-Elverum chose Astrup upon realizing that the phenomenon of "observing the transition from a living person into a memory" he is experincing with Castrée, once similarly happened to Astrup and to "every person who's ever been alive."
+Elverum chose Astrup upon realizing that the phenomenon of "observing the transition from a living person into a memory" he is experiencing with Castrée, once similarly happened to Astrup and to "every person who's ever been alive."
 The lyrics contain Elverum pondering the occurrence of his death such as flight over the Grand Canyon suddenly crashing.
 The opening lyrics "I Know No One" are a reference to the opening track on his 2005 album No Flashlight.
 The melody is reused from his song "Who?" from his 2008 album Lost Wisdom.

 The final track "Crow, Pt.
 2" is a continuation from "Crow", likewise the final track from A Crow Looked at Me.
 The song is more energetic than "Crow" although it still retains the previously established dark tone and features finger-picked acoustic guitar.
 While still directed to Castrée, Elverum's daughter is the central focus of the song, mentioning her sense of grief.
 Throughout the song and the album as a whole Elverum lists a "series of symbolic incarnations" of Castrée, the areas and ideas in which he sees Castrée however he ultimately admits that he doesn't see her in anything, anymore.

 Release and promotion

-On January 17, 2018 Elverum announced that he would release a new album and go on tour, performing select North American dates.
+On January 17, 2018, Elverum announced that he would release a new album and go on tour, performing select North American dates.
 Alongside the announcement Elverum released the first single "Distortion" to positive reviews, netting the "Best New Track" distinction from Pitchfork and being called the best song of the week by Under the Radar.
 The second single, "Tintin in Tibet" was released on February 20, 2018, again to positive reviews, appearing on Under the Radar's list of the 12 best songs of the week.